ocavue/remirror-extension-advanced-tables/README.md

 ## Roadmap

-1. Based on remirror `next`, develop the features and release the first version.
+1. Based on remirror `next`, develop the features and release version `v1`.
-2. After remirror `beta` is released, migrate the underlying implementation to remirror `beta`.
+2. After remirror `beta` is released, migrate the underlying implementation to remirror `beta` and release version `v2`.
 3. Merge the code into the remirror repository and release it as an official remirror package.
-4. Archive this repository
+4. Archive this repository.

+The goal is to keep the identical API between each step and make the migration as smooth as possible.

 ## Usage